libp2p/specs/pubsub/gossipsub/partial-messages.md

 to a peer that requested partial messages.
 The node SHOULD send a partial message instead.

+## Application-Library Interface

+Both `partsMetadata` and `partialMessage` in the Partial Message RPC are application defined.
+Therefore, Gossipsub implementations MUST forward these messages to the application for it to act on them.
+This is true regardless if the sender is in our mesh or not.

 ## Implementation Recommendations

 The following section is not intended to be normative, it is only meant to